francysreymer/recipes-by-users-nodejs-vue3/README.md

 ### Register User

-The Register User Page allows the registering for new users so that they can have access to create their own recipes.
+The Register User Page allows new users to register so they can gain access and create their own recipes.

 ![Register User](images/register-user.png)